deng-kevin/AFK-Simmumah-Macro/README.md

 LMB - Shoot

 When spawning in, dump all of your heavy weapon or leave 1 shot for a rocket or grenade launcher to kill yourself.

 Apply the first Witherhoard shot and die.

 When revived, shoot another Witherhoard shot to refresh the timer.

-Stand underneath Simmumah and look perfectly straight up..
+Stand underneath Simmumah and look perfectly straight up.

 Line yourself up for where the Witherhoard reticle lines line up with Simmumah.

 Start the macro.
 _____________________________________________________________________________________________________________________